David Box

-David Box (August 11, 1943 – October 23, 1964) was an American rock musician in the early 1960s.
+Harold David Box (August 11, 1943 – October 23, 1964) was an American rock and roll musician in the early 1960s.
 Box was influenced by fellow Texan Buddy Holly, and even took his place as singer of his group, The Crickets, for a short time after Holly's death.
 Box also collaborated with Roy Orbison, and found local success with his own group, the Ravens.